-Throughout the night and following morning, messages about gunfire, tanks passing by and pro-coup helicopters were reported in Ankara and Istanbul.
-Several bombing of strategic building of the Turkish parliament took place.
+Throughout the night and the following morning, messages about gunfire, tanks passing by and pro-coup helicopters were reported in Ankara and Istanbul.
+Several bomb attacks on the strategic building of the Turkish parliament took place.
 Soldiers also attacked hotel at Marmaris, where the president enjoyed his holiday few hours back.

 Early in the morning, around 5 and 6 a.m., rebelling soldiers started to surrender.
-As for Taksim Square or airport, units of government forces retook the control of those areas.
+As for Taksim Square or airport, government forces retook the control of those areas.
 The same happened on the Bosphorus Bridge, where citizens took the power into their hands and attacked the soldiers.

-In the aftermath, from more than 260 dead 161 of them were civilians and police officers.
-The popularity of Erdogan grew higher, partly because of his political creed, but also because the nation, during those hard times, needed to stay united.
+In the end, more than 260 people died, 161 of them civilians and police officers.
+The popularity of Erdogan grew, partly because of his political creed, but also because the nation, during those hard times, needed to stay united.
 The attempt of the coup was condemned by the society and alleged allies rejected (e.g. Germany and the U.S.).
 2 745 judges were removed from duty, more than 2 800 military personnel were taken into custody and around 120 journalists were put in jail.
 Interesting is that they were not arrested because of their “anti-government” journalism, but for criminal and terrorist offenses.
-This journalist suppression isn’t novelty, but the range and law enforcement surely is.
-The total amount of arrested has since climbed over the number of 40 000, within them belonging problematic group of Kurds.
+This journalist suppression isn’t new, but the scale and law enforcement connected with it surely is.
+The total amount of arrested has climbed since then and over 40 000 within them belong to the problematic group of Kurds.

-For better understanding, it is important to know what the Gulen movement (sometimes called a Hizmet) is and why it was labelled as the main leader in the coup.
+For better understanding, it is important to know what the Gulen movement (sometimes called a Hizmet) is and why it was labelled as the main leader of the coup.
 Hizmet is a globally active Muslim community-movement, named by Fethullah Golan.
-He is considered as one of the most influent Muslim, mainly because of his theory of tolerant Islam and social changes.
+He is considered as one of the most influential Muslims, mainly because of his theory of tolerant Islam and social changes.
 He is the head of many educational and social organizations.
-He represents some kind of opposition to the Edrogan’s governance, but share the same view of the position Islam should have in a state.
+He represents some kind of opposition to the Edrogan’s governance, but shares the same view of the position Islam should have in a state.
 For many analytics, Gulan had no need to embrace such an action.
 The movement had never acted as terroristic or violent (even though Ankara claims Gulen is connected with un-democratic assaults, for which he was put on the Turkey’s terrorist list).
-But the followers of this social movement were immediately locked and accused of helping the coup.
+But the followers of this social movement were immediately arrested and accused of helping the coup.
 It almost looked as a witch hunt.
-An arrest warrant was issued for Fethullah Golan along with Turkey’s demand to U.S.A. to hand him over to Turkey, where he would face an interrogation and a trial.
+An arrest warrant was issued for Fethullah Golan along with Turkey’s demand to the USA to hand him over to Turkey, where he would face an interrogation and a trial.

 It is not the first time that Erdogan put the blame on him.
-Their quarrel could be dated back to year 2013, when the former friendship and collaboration started to fall apart.
+Their quarrel could be dated back to 2013, when the former friendship and collaboration started to fall apart.
 Gulen, who has been living in Pensylvania since 1999, criticized Erdogan’s intervention of protests in Gezi Park.
-Later that year, during the famous and wide corruption probe that led many AKP’s members to resign, Erdogan pointed at Gulen and called him the initiator of it.
+Later that year, during the famous and wide corruption affair that led many AKP’s members to resign, Erdogan pointed at Gulen and called him the initiator of it.
 Prosecution of members of affiliated institutions followed.

 Problem is, with the re-usage of torture, information that would be collected by police and other investigators don’t necessarily have to be true.